2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

             alt="Chart of CPU and memory requested and used over three hours for a NASA Openscapes workflow, with a total cost of 74 cents" caption="Chart by Openscapes, from [their community call on hub cloud costs](https://openscapes.org/blog/2025-05-01-community-call-hub-cloud-costs/)." >}}
         Openscapes priced a real workflow on their hub from its usage metrics and AWS billing, then shared the result and [their tooling](https://github.com/Openscapes/jupycost) with their community.
+        Every hub [reports usage](/platform/#reporting) the same way.

+        EarthScope takes a different route to the same goal.
-        Every hub [reports usage](/platform/#reporting) the same way, and EarthScope runs its open hub with a [rolling 30-day usage quota](https://www.earthscope.org/data/geolab/) per user, using [compute quotas](../blog/2026/jupyterhub-usage-quotas/index.md) available on any hub.
+        Its open hub gives each user a [rolling 30-day usage quota](https://www.earthscope.org/data/geolab/), built on [compute quotas](../blog/2026/jupyterhub-usage-quotas/index.md) available on any hub.
         {{< /hub-example >}}

         {{< hub-example id="events" community="CIROH" url="https://hub.ciroh.org/"